Butterfly Man: Plot

 Adam, an English backpacker, breaks up with his girlfriend immediately after arriving with her in Thailand.
 He then strikes out on his own, leaving Bangkok for Ko Samui.
 There, he meets Em, a young masseuse.
 At first, their relationship is innocent, but Adam soon grows frustrated and starts hitting the bars and becoming a sex tourist, or "butterfly man", flirting from woman to woman.
-Meanwhile, the ugly side of Samui starts to reveal itself, with a human trafficking, slavery, and prostitution ring, run by British mafia exposed.
+Meanwhile, the ugly side of Samui starts to reveal itself, with a human trafficking, slavery, and prostitution ring, run by British mafia, exposed.
 Adam gets in trouble with the British mafia.
 Em helps him get away, so the British mafia beats her severely.
-Adam manages to escape via small boat, taking Em with him.
+Adam manages to escape via a small boat, taking Em with him.
 They get married on the boat but then Em dies.
 He keeps his promise to take her body to her home village and ends up staying in Thailand.